Xilinx/XilinxTclStore/README.md

 Vivado% lint_files [glob XilinxTclStore/tclapp/mycompany/myapp/*.tcl]
 ```

 Correct anything the linter identifies as a problem.
+Exit Vivado when you are done.

 ### Check the App before you Deploy